BeeyondCereal

 Food that is blackened isn't actually burnt, as you'd imagine.
 Instead, it's just very deep golden in color.
 It's cooked in a skillet, grill, or oven and the outside has become seared due to hot temperatures, resulting in a darker color on the outside.

-Is Cajun seasoning same as blackened?
+Is Cajun seasoning the same as blackened?

 They're actually very similar seasoning blends, as they both have almost the same ingredients and amounts.
 For that reason, the terms are often interchanged.